tongueroo/forger/lib/templates/default/README.md

     Pro tip: The CloudWatch Console Link has been added to your copy-and-paste clipboard.
     $

-Note, it is detected that the [cw](https://github.com/lucagrulla/cw) tool intalled on your machine it will also add that message.
+Note, it is is detected that the [cw](https://github.com/lucagrulla/cw) tool intalled on your machine it will also add that message.
 The cw is a command line tool that allows you to tail the cloudwatch log from the terminal instead of the AWS console website.

 ## Setup .env File